illuminate3/menus/readme.md

 ### MenuLinks
-Settings allow you to set key/values to the database or to a .json file
+Add links to the displayed menu areas

 ## Routes